Comparison of Motion Encoding Frameworks on Human Manipulation Actions: Comparison of Movement Frameworks

 \subsubsection{Evaluation procedure}

-To test the reconstruction capabilities of the different models, we encoded every single trajectory from our dataset with every model, varying the number of kernels used from $K=3$ to $K=11$ for DMP and tbGMR and from $K=3$ to $K=7$ for SEDS.
+To test the reconstruction capabilities of the different models, we encoded every single trajectory from our dataset with every model, varying the number of kernels used from $K=3$ to $K=11$ for DMP, tbGMR, ProMP and OCP and from $K=3$ to $K=7$ for SEDS.
 In case of SEDS, we did not use higher $K$ values as for the other models, since the encoding times due to the optimization process became unreasonably long.
-The respective hyperparameters of the model were chosen optimally, detailed information on this is given in appendix \ref{app:hyperparameters}.
+The respective hyperparameters of the models were chosen optimally, detailed information on this is given in Section \ref{sec:hypertune_rec} and Appendix \ref{app:hyperparameters}.
 We also investigated the influence of sub-optimally chosen hyperparameters on the reconstructions, because sensible output for a wider region of hyperparameters means better usability of the model.